Curriculum & Instruction

 What is Title I?

-Title I is a federally funded education program which provides supplemental funds to assist eligible schools to meet educational school goals.
-Through a provision of the Elementary and Secondary Education Act, the Federal government allocates funds to school districts around the country based on the number of low-income families in each district.
-Schools use their Title I funds to improve the achievement of children in their school, focusing on closing the achievement gap between high and low performing students.
+Title I is a federally funded education program that provides supplemental funds to assist eligible schools in achieving their educational goals.
+Established under the Elementary and Secondary Education Act of 1965 as Amended, this program allocates funds to school districts nationwide based on the number of low-income families in each district.
+Schools use Title I funds to enhance the academic achievement of students, with a focus on narrowing the achievement gap between high-performing and low-performing students.

-An educationally disadvantaged student is one whose educational readiness or educational achievement is below average for his or her age or grade level in terms of specified expected outcomes in literacy: reading, writing, speaking, listening, or mathematics and/ or who is eligible to participate in the national free or reduced–price lunch program.
+An educationally disadvantaged student is defined as one whose educational readiness or achievement is below average for their age or grade level literacy (reading, writing, speaking, listening )and/or mathematics and who may also be eligible to participate in the national free or reduced–price lunch program.

 How are the funds used?